 Choosing how to receive a cash settlement will have long-lasting personal and tax consequences, and this decision should be made under the advisement of a professional such as an accountant or attorney.
-Before accepting a lawsuit payout, you should consider these factors:

 Structured settlements come in many more shapes and sizes than the typical annuities people purchase for retirement income.
 As part of the settlement negotiation process, a qualified structured settlement broker can design an annuity contract to meet the present and future needs of the recipient and their family.

 If the settlement recipient requires ongoing medical care and is unable to earn any income, it will make the most sense for the payments to begin immediately.